AntoMelon/CustomCards/README.md

 ```

 ## Picture credits
 Pictures used come from the Cardfight!!
-Vanguard TCG
+Vanguard TCG and the Future Card Buddyfight TCG

 Card pictures made with Yemachu's Neo New Card Marker: https://yemachu.github.io/cardmaker/